tremor-rs/tremor-www-docs/docs/tremor-script/functions/range.md

 ### range::range(a, b) -> int

-Returns an array from a min-inclusive to b max-inclusive.
+Returns an array from a min-inclusive to b max-exclusive.

 ```tremor
 range::range(0,3) # [0, 1, 2]